 \begin{them} Let $A$ be an $S$-act over the Fountain monoid $S$.
 Then $A$ is almost pure if and only if it is absolutely pure. \end{them}

-\begin{proof} Let $A$ be an almost pure $S$-act and let $\Sigma=\Sigma(X)$ be a finite consistent system of equations over $A$.
+\begin{proof} Let $A$ be an almost pure $S$-act and let $\Sigma=\Sigma(X)$ be a finite consistent set of equations over $A$.
 We must show that $\Sigma$ has a solution in $A$.

 We proceed by induction.
-If $|X|=1$, then $\Sigma$ has a solution in $A$ since $A$ is almost pure.
-We suppose that $|X|=n\geq 2$ and every consistent system of equations over $A$ in at most $n-1$ variables has a solution in $A$.
+If $|X|=1$, then $\Sigma$ has a solution in $A$, since $A$ is almost pure.
+We suppose that $|X|=n\geq 2$ and every consistent set of equations over $A$ in at most $n-1$ variables has a solution in $A$.

 The first part of our strategy is to reduce the question of solubility in $A$ of $\Sigma$ to that of some `simpler' sets of equations obtained from $\Sigma$.
-Suppose that $\Sigma(X)$ is not connected, that is, we can write $\Sigma(X)$ as $\Sigma(Y)\cup\Sigma(Z)$ where $Y,Z$ are non-empty subsets of $X$ such that $X=Y\dot{\cup} Z=X$ (so that also $\Sigma(Y)\cap\Sigma(Z)=\emptyset$).
+Suppose that $\Sigma(X)$ is not connected, that is, we can write $\Sigma(X)$ as $\Sigma(Y)\cup\Sigma(Z)$ where $Y,Z$ are non-empty subsets of $X$ such that $X=Y\dot{\cup} Z$ (so that also $\Sigma(Y)\cap\Sigma(Z)=\emptyset$).
 In this case, we could immediately call upon our inductive assumption to obtain a solution in $A$ to $\Sigma(Y)$ and $\Sigma(Z)$ and hence to $\Sigma(X)$.
 Thus, at any stage, we may assume our sets of equations are connected.

 Let $(\bar{y})_{y\in X}$ be a solution to $\Sigma(X)$ in some $S$-act $B$ containing $A.$ For each $x\in X$, let

 Notice that $K(\bar{x})$ is either empty or an ideal of $S$.
 Let $L=\{x\in X: K(\bar{x})\neq \emptyset\}$.
 Since each ideal of $S$ is principal, for each $x\in L$ we may fix some $\tau(x)\in S$ and $a(x)\in A$ such that $K(\bar{x})=\tau(x)S$ and $\bar{x}\tau(x)=a(x)$.
 It follows that $\bar{x}S\cap A=a(x)S$.
 In the rest of the proof, we will always take $\tau(x)$ to be a power of $\alpha$.